Ideas-on-Stage/ideasonstage.com/content/en/news/2018-02-16-the-darkest-hour-presentation-lessons.en.md

 +++
 draft			= false
 title			= "3 presentation lessons from The Darkest Hour" tags			= ["Presentations","Tips"]
 news			= ["general"]
 date			= "2018-02-16"
 author			= "Marion Chapsal"
 banner			= "/img/news/2018-02-16-banner.jpg"
+translationKey	= "2018-02-16-the-darkest-hour-presentation-lessons"
 +++
 Have you seen Gary Oldman in his interpretation of Churchill in the latest biopic by Joe Wright?
 If you have not, please go.
 It’s jaw-dropping.
 His outstanding performance may very soon win him an Oscar.
 You will enjoy some of the finest acting and also benefit from precious presentation lessons from the Master Orator.